 Safe Sport

-The Olympic Oval is committed to creating a safe, inclusive sport environment—free from abuse, harassment, discrimination, and maltreatment.
-That’s why we support and uphold the principles of Safe Sport: a healthy, respectful space where athletes can train, compete, and thrive.
+The Olympic Oval is dedicated to fostering a safe, inclusive sports environment—free from abuse, harassment, discrimination, and maltreatment.
+We embrace and uphold Safe Sport principles to ensure a respectful and supportive space for everyone to train and thrive.

 Reporting Avenues